-HEALTH BENEFIT PLANS
+HEALTH BENEFIT PLANS AND EMPLOYEE HANDBOOKS

 Challenge: Explaining U.S.-specific terms such as HMO, PPO, co-pay, deductible, etc. found in U.S. health plans to Hispanic and Chinese audiences unfamiliar with American medical benefits or with no prior health insurance experience in their home countries.